dev-centr/templates/README.md

       or if it is not already installed on macOS:
       - `brew install --cask git-credential-manager`

-      For a full in depth explanation of git's config levels, see this article: [System , global, and local Git config files on Windows and Linux](<https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Where-system-global-and-local-Windows-Git-config-files-are-saved>)
+      For a full in-depth explanation of git's config levels, see this article: [System , global, and local Git config files on Windows and Linux](<https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/Where-system-global-and-local-Windows-Git-config-files-are-saved>)

 > [!Note]
 > We do not encourage you to fork the repository to your personal GitHub account.
 It is not necessary.
 Just use branches.
 Forking a repository causes issues when you want to create a pull request.
 You have to wait for the existing PR to be approved before you can submit another PR.
 So in this way it is an annoyance to you.